brandonbate/Deployment-Tutorial/README.md

 ### Step 4
 We have a ```502 Bad Gateway``` error because we are not running a Django server instance.
 Navigate to your home directory using ```cd ~```.
 Then visit github.com and find your responsitory for the online forum project.
 Click on the "<> Code" button to get an https link to your respository.
 Save this somewhere convenient for now (like notepad).
 Then click on your avatar button.
 This will produce a drop down menu.
 Select "Settings".
 On the left side panel, click "<> Developer Settings".
 On the left side panel, under "Personal Access Tokens" click "Tokens (classic)".
 Click "Generate new token".
 Under "Select scopes", click on the "repo" check box.
 Give an appropriate Note and Expiration Date.
+Gerenate the token.
 You can then click to copy this access token.

 Return to the console for Lightsail.
 Enter the following:
 ```